 Before he began calling in sick (with a yet-undiagnosed illness/ailment), there was never any of this talk.

 But now I began sensing a changing attitude brewing.
 And a whole lot more Lysol disinfectant spray being used.

-In addition to educating myself as quickly as I could on the whole matter of AIDS (especially, AIDS in the workplace), I spoke at length with our Human Resources people, Corporate Medical, my senior management & other well-respected experts in the telecommunications & medical fields.
+In addition to educating myself as quickly as I could on the whole matter of AIDS (especially, AIDS in the workplace), I spoke at length with our Human Resources people, Corporate Medical, my senior leaders & other well-respected experts in the telecommunications & medical fields.

 More than anything, I needed to dispel any unfounded rumors & stem possible employee issues.

 I felt very strongly that we (EVERYONE) needed to be much better informed about the whole issue of AIDS in the workplace while simultaneously protecting Tom’s & everyone’s privacy.

 We brought in a number of different “experts” in the field (as much as anyone could be considered as an expert in that day & age) to speak with all our people.

 Similar educational courses were offered to all Citi employees at our facility.